Giu989/SPQR/README.md

 # SP$`\mathbb{Q}`$R
 A package for polynomial reduction and elimination theory over finite fields.
-It is based on the upcoming publication
+It is based on the publication
-- Vsevolod Chestnov and Giulio Crisanti, *Sampling Polynomial Rational Remainders with SPQR: A new Package for Polynomial Division and Elimination*, _to appear soon_
+- Vsevolod Chestnov and Giulio Crisanti, *Sampling Polynomial Rational Remainders with SPQR: A new Package for Polynomial Division and Elimination*,

-Please note currently this is an early release/beta.
 ## Setting up SP$`\mathbb{Q}`$R
 ### Dependencies
 SP$`\mathbb{Q}`$R depends on ``FiniteFlow``, which can be found [here](https://github.com/peraro/finiteflow).